Hallux limitus & Hallux Rigidus

-Stiff big toe, arthritis of the big toe phalangeal joint, abrasion of the big toe joint
+Stiff big toe, arthritis of the big toe, abrasion of the big toe joint

-The problem here is not the deformity itself or its degree of development, but the abrasion or even destruction of the metacarpophalangeal joint of the big toe, which results in increasing pain and interferes with the roll when walking or makes it even impossible.
+The problem here is not the deformity itself or its degree of development, but the abrasion or even destruction of the metacarpophalangeal joint of the big toe, which results in increasing pain and interferes with ambulation when walking or makes it even impossible.

-We distinguish four stages that reflect the degree of abrasion shown by the X-rays.
+We distinguish four stages that reflect the degree of arthritis shown by the X-rays

 - In stage I, we provide a conservative treatment.